 by the Vice President of Research (Institutional Official)

-The Office of Research & Compliance's statement can be downloaded and viewed here: Conflict of Interest in Research - WVU Statement
+The Office of Research & Compliance's statement can be downloaded and viewed here: Conflict of Interest in Research - WVU Statement (PDF)

 Conflict of Interest in Research Guidelines